 The dog has chronic intestinal inflammation.
 Chronic small intestinal diarrhea in dogs.
 Treatment of chronic enteropathy

 Inflammatory disease intestines (IBD) is one of the most common causes of chronic digestive disorders in animals.
-It is most often manifested by chronic vomiting, chronic diarrhea and/or weight loss, and these symptoms are not always accompanied by indigestion.
+It most often manifests itself as chronic vomiting, chronic diarrhea and/or weight loss, and these symptoms are not always accompanied by digestive problems.

-The main principle in making a final diagnosis VZK consists in the exclusion of other diseases accompanied by inflammation of the intestine.
+Basic principle when making a final diagnosis IBD consists of excluding other diseases accompanied by intestinal inflammation.

-In some cases VZK can be cured by oral administration of antibacterial drugs with the transfer of sick animals to a diet that has a hydrolyzate base or the only source of protein.
-At severe course disease or lack of effectiveness of antibiotic therapy resort to glucocorticoids.
+In some cases IBD can be cured through oral administration of antibacterial drugs with the transfer of sick animals to a diet that has a hydrolyzate base or a single source of protein.
+At severe course illness or lack of effectiveness of antibiotic therapy, resort to glucocorticoids.

 Symptoms